-LOS ANGELES ANGELS OF ANAHEIM
+LOS ANGELES ANGELS

 Gene Autry was one of Hollywood's wealthiest stars when he bought the new American League franchise about to be planted in California.
-It started a thirty-five year love affair between Autry and his Angels.
+It started a 35 year love affair between Autry and his Angels.

 The Halos played their first game in 1961, beating Baltimore 7-2.
 They wound up 70-91, a winning percentage of .435, the best ever recorded by a first-year team.

-The Angels stayed fairly respectable through the rest of the 1960's, and in 1970 they produced their one-and-only batting champion in Alex Johnson, an outfielder they acquired the year before from the Reds.
+The Angels stayed fairly respectable through the rest of the 1960's, and in 1970 produced their only batting champion in Alex Johnson, an outfielder they acquired the year before from the Reds.
 Johnson was moody, given to fits of pique and anger and was another great source of headlines for the press.
 He was gone to Cleveland a year later.

-The Angels traded their franchise player, Jim Fregosi to the Mets for Nolan Ryan in 1972.
+The Angels traded their franchise player, Jim Fregosi, to the Mets for Nolan Ryan in 1972.
 Ryan became the premier pitcher in the league, tossing two no-hitters in 1973 (when he also struck out 383 batters) and one each in 1974 and 1975.

-Despite the individual achievements of players like Chance, Johnson and Ryan, Gene Autry's post-season trophy case had in it nothing but "Tumbling Tumbleweeds" until 1979.
-That year, a veteran group of Angels finally put the team over the top in the American League Western Division led by Don Baylor's MVP season (.296, thirty-six home runs and a league leading one-hundred thirty-nine runs batted in).
-Veterans like Rod Carew (.318), Bobby Grich (.294, thirty home runs, one-hundred one runs batted in) and Dan Ford (.290, tweny-one home runs, one-hundred ones runs batted in) contributed much along the way.
+Despite the individual achievements of players like Chance, Johnson and Ryan, Gene Autry's postseason trophy was empty accept for Tumbling Tumbleweeds until 1979.
+That year, a veteran group of Angels finally put the team over the top in the American League Western Division led by Don Baylor's MVP season (.296, 36 home runs and a league leading 139 runs batted in).
+Veterans like Rod Carew (.318), Bobby Grich (.294, 30 home runs, 101 RBI) and Dan Ford (.290, 21 homers, 101 RBI) contributed much along the way.
 The Angels lost the American League Championship Series to Baltimore.

-After a few off seasons, Autry's boys were "Back in the Saddle Again" in 1982, with many of the same veterans now joined by Reggie Jackson (.275, 39 HR, 101 RBI).
-California defeated Milwaukee in the first two games of the best-of-five American League Championship Series only to lose the next three in a row.
+After a few off seasons, Autry's boys were Back in the Saddle Again in 1982, with many of the same veterans now joined by Reggie Jackson (.275, 39 HR, 101 RBI).
+California defeated Milwaukee in the first two games of the best-of-five league championship series only to lose the next three in a row.

 "It's not big (the team's earned run average) if you look at it from the standpoint of the national debt." - Los Angeles Angels Manager (1961-1964) & California Angels Manager (1965-1969) Bill Rigney